sleepyfox/itty-bitty-test/README.md

 ## Examples of use
 Itty-bitty-test exposes three functions to help you write tests:
-* suite - acts as a wrapper for tests.
-Doesn't currently nest
+* `describe` - acts as a wrapper for tests.
+Doesn't currently nest.
+Also has a synonym: `context`.
-* it - is a test.
+* `it` - is a test.
 Has a name and a callback with no parameters (a 'thunk').
 Registers the test without actually running it.
-* reporter - runs the tests and reports their results
+* `reporter` - runs the tests and reports their results

 A simple test suite might look like the following (ES5):